heltonyawovi/grammarPro/README.md

 This last command "php artisan serve" will start the PHP Laravel server.
 Laravel is a php framework that makes PHP development faster.

-3 - Open Finder on your MAC and go tho the file "/path-to-grammarPro-folder-you-dowloaded/public/api/python/llm.py" and change at line 39  or 40 “YOUR_API_KEY_HERE” with your ChatGPT API Key (os.environ["OPENAI_API_KEY"] = "YOUR_API_KEY_HERE")
+3 - Open Finder on your MAC and go tho the file "/path-to-grammarPro-folder-you-dowloaded/public/api/python/llm.py" and change at line 39  “YOUR_API_KEY_HERE” with your ChatGPT API Key (os.environ["OPENAI_API_KEY"] = "YOUR_API_KEY_HERE")

 4 - Open a new terminal and enter these commands one after the other: